Townland: Etymology

-The term "townland" in English is derived from the Old English word tun, denoting an enclosure.
+The term "townland" in English is derived from the Old English word tūn, denoting an enclosure.
 The term describes the smallest unit of land division in Ireland, based on various forms of Gaelic land division, many of which had their own names.

 The term baile, anglicised as "bally", is the most dominant element used in Irish townland names.
-Today the term "bally" denotes an urban settlement, but its precise meaning in ancient Ireland is unclear, as towns had no place in Gaelic social organisation.
+Today, the term "bally" denotes an urban settlement, but its precise meaning in ancient Ireland is unclear, as towns had no place in Gaelic social organisation.
 The modern Irish term for a townland is baile fearainn (plural: bailte fearainn).
 The term fearann means "land, territory, quarter".

 The Normans left no major traces in townland names, but they adapted some of them for their own use, possibly seeing a similarity between the Gaelic baile and the Norman bailey, both of which meant a settlement.

-Historical land divisions and etymology
+Regional variation

 Throughout most of Ulster, townlands were known as "ballyboes" (baile bó, meaning "cow land"), and represented an area of pastoral economic value.
-In County Cavan similar units were called "polls", and in Counties Fermanagh and Monaghan they were known as "tates" or "taths".
+In County Cavan similar units were called "polls", and in Counties Fermanagh and Monaghan, they were known as tates or taths.
 These names appear to be of English origin, but had become naturalised long before 1600.
-Modern townlands with the prefix tat- are confined almost exclusively to the diocese of Clogher, which covers Counties Fermanagh and Monaghan, and the barony of Clogher in County Tyrone), and cannot be confused with any other Irish word.
-The use of the term can also be seen in the diocese of Clogher parish of Inniskeen area within Louth where the townlands of Edenagrena, Drumsinnot, Killaconner and Torpass were referred to collectively as “the four tates of Ballyfoylan.”
+Modern townlands with the prefix tat- are confined almost exclusively to the diocese of Clogher, which covers Counties Fermanagh and Monaghan, and the barony of Clogher in County Tyrone, and cannot be confused with any other Irish word.
+The use of the term can also be seen in the diocese of Clogher parish of Inniskeen area within Louth where the townlands of Edenagrena, Drumsinnot, Killaconner and Torpass were referred to collectively as "the four tates of Ballyfoylan."
 In modern townland names the prefix pol- is widely found throughout western Ireland, its accepted meaning being "hole" or "hollow".
 In County Cavan, which contains over half of all townlands in Ulster with the prefix pol-, some should probably be better translated as "the poll of ...".

-In County Tyrone the following hierarchy of land divisions was used: "ballybetagh" (baile beithigh, meaning "cattle place"), "ballyboe", "sessiagh" (séú cuid, meaning sixth part of a quarter), "gort" and "quarter" (ceathrú).
+In County Tyrone, the following hierarchy of land divisions was used: "ballybetagh" (baile beithigh, meaning "cattle place"), "ballyboe", "sessiagh" (séú cuid, meaning sixth part of a quarter), "gort" and "quarter" (ceathrú).
 In County Fermanagh the divisions were "ballybetagh", "quarter" and "tate".
 Further subdivisions in Fermanagh appear to be related to liquid or grain measures such as "gallons", "pottles" and "pints".

-In Ulster the ballybetagh was the territorial unit controlled by an Irish sept, typically containing around 16 townlands.
-Fragmentation of ballybetaghs resulted in units consisting of four, eight and twelve townlands.
+In Ulster, the ballybetagh was the territorial unit controlled by an Irish sept, typically containing around 16 townlands.
+Fragmentation of ballybetaghs resulted in units consisting of four, eight, and twelve townlands.
 One of these fragmented units, the "quarter", representing a quarter of a ballybetagh, was the universal land denomination recorded in the survey of County Donegal conducted in 1608.
 In the early 17th century 20 per cent of the total area of western Ulster was under the control of the church.
 These "termonn" lands consisted likewise of ballybetaghs and ballyboes, but were held by erenaghs instead of sept leaders.

 Other units of land division used throughout Ireland include: